10 of Samuel Coleridge-Taylor’s all-time best pieces of music

 17 January 2023, 16:48 | Updated: 31 July 2023, 10:55

 British composer Samuel Coleridge-Taylor is famous for rich orchestral works and brilliant instrumental writing.
 Here’s where to start with his music.

 Samuel Coleridge-Taylor was an English composer and conductor, known for his Violin Concerto in G minor, The Song of Hiawatha and his arrangement of African-American spiritual, ‘Deep River’.

-A contemporary of British composers Ralph Vaughan Williams and Gustav Holst, he studied with Charles Villiers Stanford at the Royal College of Music in London.
-He first gained recognition for his ‘Ballade in A Minor’, which publisher August Jaeger described as “genius”.
+A contemporary of British composers Ralph Vaughan Williams, and Gustav Holst, he studied with Charles Villiers Stanford at the Royal College of Music in London.
+He first gained recognition for his ‘Ballade in A Minor’, after Edward Elgar recommended him to The Three Choirs Festival, prompting publisher August Jaeger to describe the music as “genius”.

-Here’s where to start with discovering Coleridge-Taylor’s rich orchestral music and brilliant instrumental works.
+Here’s where to start with discovering Coleridge-Taylor’s rich orchestral music and sensational instrumental works.

 One of Coleridge-Taylor’s most famous works, The Song of Hiawatha is a three-section choral work of epic proportions.

 Of the three sections, the first, ‘Hiawatha’s Wedding Feast’, became especially famous, and put Coleridge-Taylor on the map after its premiere at the Royal College of Music, under the baton of his teacher, Charles Villiers Stanford.